Ronaldksunny/BentRockCharts/README.md

 ## How to use

-Copy the `BentrockCharts.framework` to your project and import the module wherever needed.
+Copy the `BentrockCharts.xcframework` to your project and import the module wherever needed.
 Initialize the view by providing the json and add it as a subView.

 ```swift
 var lineChartView = LineChartView(json: jsonData)